 Rarely CT or MRI to exclude other disorders

-Diagnosis of medication overuse headache is clinical and is based upon the frequency of headache and use of drugs to relieve it.
+Diagnosis of medication overuse headache is clinical and is based upon the frequency of headache and use of medications to relieve it.

-According to the International Classification of Headache Disorders (1 Diagnosis reference Medication overuse headache is a chronic headache that occurs > 15 days/month in patients who regularly overuse headache drugs for > 3 months.
-It usually develops in people with migraine or... read more ), the criteria for the diagnosis of medication overuse headache include
+According to the International Classification of Headache Disorders (1 Diagnosis references Medication overuse headache is a chronic headache that occurs > 15 days/month in patients who regularly overuse headache medication for > 3 months.
+It usually develops in people with migraine... read more , 2 Diagnosis references Medication overuse headache is a chronic headache that occurs > 15 days/month in patients who regularly overuse headache medication for > 3 months.
+It usually develops in people with migraine... read more ), the criteria for the diagnosis of medication overuse headache include

-Headache that occurs ≥ 15 days/month in a patient with a preexisting headache disorder
+Headache that occurs ≥ 15 days a month in a patient with a preexisting headache disorder

-Regular overuse of one or more drugs taken for acute or preventive treatment of headache for > 3 months (drugs include ergotamine, triptans, opioids, or combination analgesics taken ≥ 10 days/month or a single analgesic such as acetaminophen, aspirin, or another NSAID taken ≥ 15 days/month)
+Regular overuse of one or more medications taken for acute treatment of headache for > 3 months (medications include ergotamine, triptans, opioids, or mixed analgesics taken ≥ 10 days a month or a single nonopioid analgesic such as acetaminophen, aspirin, or another NSAID taken ≥ 15 days/month)